airlock/microgateway-running-example/scenarios/README-webprotect.md

 # Wait until Juice Shop is up and running
 kubectl -n juice-shop rollout status deployment
 ```

-> [!NOTE]
-> You can now access Juice Shop via http://juice-shop-127-0-0-1.nip.io/

-> [!IMPORTANT]
-> The web application is not yet protected by Airlock Microgateway.
-Protection will be enabled later (see [Protect the web application](#protect-the-web-application)).

 ## Protect the web application